 After all, you don’t really need to invest in a paid premium theme yet if you have a tight budget.
 There are plenty of free themes to start off with.
 Once you start to get more sales, you can always upgrade to a paid theme later on.

-Did you know that for an average e-commerce store, 2 out of 3 of your potential customers actually place products into the checkout cart, then forget to complete the purchase process as they get distracted by emails, people, random things?
+6.ABANDONED CHECKOUT RECOVERYDid you know that for an average ecommerce store, 2 out of 3 of your potential customers actually place products into the checkout cart, then forget to complete the purchase process as they get distracted by emails, people, random things?
 This is actually true according to statistics and if this happens to you, you will be losing a lot of potential profits.

 What a lot of advanced shopping cart provider offer is the ability for you to discover who these people are, and follow up with them to remind them to purchase the products that they added to the shopping cart.

-Shopify also offers an abandoned checkout cart recovery service to you as part of their Professional and Unlimited plans (more details about the plans below).
+Shopify also offers an abandoned checkout cart recovery service to you as part of their “Shopify” and “Advanced Shopify” plans (more details about the plans below).

 This tool enables you to automatically track and email these potential customers to follow up and remind them to complete their purchases.

-The way this tool works is that it will “remember” the email addresses that were inserted during the check out processes, and Shopify will automatically email them after a number of hours of your choice, with links hat are unique to each one of them, and bring them directly back to the shopping cart with their products already added to the cart, for them to complete the purchase with relative ease.
+The way this tool works is that it will “remember” the email addresses that were inserted during the checkout processes, and Shopify will automatically email them after a number of hours of your choice, with links that are unique to each one of them, and bring them directly back to the shopping cart with their products already added to the cart, for them to complete the purchase with relative ease.

 This entire process is automatic, and statistically, you will see a meaningful increase in your sales without having to lift your finger.